0x000m/0x000m.github.io/testing.md

         child less than 18 has to do is to claim not to have to carry one because he's 18!)

-        - The whole Exon and V-chip debates, now likely to be passed by Congress, are about "protecting children."
+        <p>- The whole Exon and V-chip debates, now likely to be passed by
+        Congress, are about "protecting children."</p>

-        - and the Oklahoma City bombing, not that I supported it in any way, was seen as especially horrific because of the children that were killed.
+        <p>- and the Oklahoma City bombing, not that I supported it in any
+        way, was seen as especially horrific because of the children that were killed.
 This means that restrictive legislation, such as bans on explosives information, guns, etc., can be justified as measures to "protect children."
-And so on.
+And so on.</p>

         Now clearly this strategy will be welcomed by many.
 It's hard to argue against children and against the "protection of children."